victorsomadina/Vichris265/README.md

 - 👋 Hi, I’m @Vichris265
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in data analysis, Data science, Machine Learning, AI
-- 🌱 I’m currently SQL, POWER BI, python
+- 🌱 I’m currently learning SQL, POWER BI, python
 - 💞️ I’m looking to collaborate on python and SQL
-- 📫 How to reach me christopher.somadina.1999@gmail.com
+- 📫 How to reach me. christopher.somadina.1999@gmail.com

 <!---
 Vichris265/Vichris265 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.